I take great care of my customers. If you have a problem I’ll take care of it or give you your money back.

 What is the history of tap dancing?
 I'm going to defer to the following sites on this one:

 You don't have to start at age 3 to be really good either.
-Some tappers don't get into it until their late teens or early twenties.
+Some tap dancers don't get into it until their late teens or early twenties.
 With a good amount of practice, practically anyone can be good.
-Our Beginner Lessons are a good place to start!

 What type of tap shoes should I get?
 That depends.
-If you want a really high caliber shoe you might try a Miller and Ben shoe, a Just Tap shoe, a Capezio K360 or K540, or a Bloch Jason Samuel Smith shoe.
-A beginner might just want to start out with a Capezio CG09 or similar.
+If you want a really high caliber shoe you might try a Miller and Ben shoe, a Just Tap shoe, a Capezio K360, or a Ruben Sanchez shoe.
+I use thea Bloch Jason Samuel Smith shoe because it’s very durable but it’s also very heavy.
+A beginner might just want to start out with a Capezio CG55 or similar.
 Don't get the bottom of line bargain basement tap shoes.
 They are cheap for a reason.
 I would recommend starting out with a mid-

 How much should I practice?
 How good do you want to to be?
 Two half hour practice sessions a week will yield decent progress.
 If you really want to get good fast, try a half hour to an hour every day.